Ancient Rome: Historiography

+Primary and secondary sources

+The two longest ancient accounts of the Roman history, the histories of Livy and Dionysius of Halicarnassus, were composed 500 years later than the date for the founding of the republic and 200 years from the defeat of Hannibal.
 Although there has been a diversity of works on ancient Roman history, many of them are lost.
-As a result of this loss, there are gaps in Roman history, which are filled by unreliable works, such as the Historia Augusta and other books from obscure authors.
-However, there remains a number of reliable accounts of Roman history.
+As a result of this loss, there are gaps in Roman history, which are filled by unreliable works, such as the Historia Augusta.
+Caesar wrote his own accounts of his military campaigns in Gaul and during the Civil War in part to impress his contemporaries.

-In Roman times

-The first historians used their works for the lauding of Roman culture and customs.
-By the end of Republic, some historians distorted their histories to flatter their patrons—especially at the time of Marius's and Sulla's clash.
-Caesar wrote his own histories to make a complete account of his military campaigns in Gaul and during the Civil War.

 In the Empire, the biographies of famous men and early emperors flourished, examples being The Twelve Caesars of Suetonius, and Plutarch's Parallel Lives.
 Other major works of Imperial times were that of Livy and Tacitus.